taliaferro/pyinfra/docs/using-operations.rst

 Using Operations
 ================

+.. admonition:: What are operations?
+    :class: tip

     Operations tell pyinfra what to do, for example the ``server.shell`` operation instructs pyinfra to execute a shell command.
-Most operations define state rather than actions - so instead of "start this service" you say "this service should be running" - pyinfra will make changes if needed.
+Most operations define state rather than actions - so instead of *start this service* you say *this service should be running* - pyinfra will make changes if needed.

 For example, these two operations will ensure that user ``pyinfra`` exists with home directory ``/home/pyinfra``, and that the ``/var/log/pyinfra.log`` file exists and is owned by that user: